HeranYang/hyper-GAE/synthesis/readme.md

 ### About Trained Model
 We have also uploaded our trained Hyper-GAE model for multi-modal MR image synthesis on BraTS 2019 dataset, and one can directly use them for multi-modal MR image synthesis.
-Due to the size restriction of upload files in github, the trained model is uploaded to the [Google Drive](https://drive.google.com/drive/folders/1vtDaH02IdrvO1sESW8nTMjMdI4ewbKTo?usp=sharing).
+Due to the restriction of github, the trained model is uploaded to the [Google Drive](https://drive.google.com/drive/folders/1vtDaH02IdrvO1sESW8nTMjMdI4ewbKTo?usp=sharing).